tkurtbond/tkurtbond.github.io/posts/2019/11/09/apple-podcasts-doesnt-recognize-my-ipod-shuffle.rst

 podcast, which makes it easy to copy the files to the Clip Sport.
-Of course, they end up on the Clip Sport alphabetically by filename, and some podcasts have really weird names — I'd swear some of them were UUID_'s.
+Of course, they end up on the Clip Sport alphabetically by filename, and some podcasts have really weird names — I'd swear some of them were UUID_\ s.
 There is a gpodder option to rename the files to the title of the episode, which is good when episodes include the episode number in the title.